-We have published our white papers and plan to do more.
+We have published our experience papers and plan to do more.

-Possible topics for the next white paper include:
+Possible topics for the next experience paper include:

 - How organizations use volunteers effectively, or not.